Purdue-CS193/homework-0-Vedhika-Vijay/index.md

+# Vedhika's First CS193 Homework

+- I feel like this class will be helpful for me to learn to code
+- I like that there is only one mandatory class per week
+- I also like that there are PSO sessions, they will be really helpful

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.